-The following tables sets forth, as of July 31, 2021, the annual fiscal year debt service requirements on outstanding Commonwealth general obligation bonds, special obligation bonds and federal GANs.
+The following tables sets forth, as of November 30, 2021, the annual fiscal year debt service requirements on outstanding Commonwealth general obligation bonds, special obligation bonds and federal GANs.
 For variable-rate bonds with respect to which the Commonwealth is a fixed-rate payor under an associated interest rate swap agreement, the debt service schedule assumes payment of the fixed rate due under such agreement.
 For other variable-rate bonds, the schedule assumes a 5% interest rate.

-(1) Including accretion of capital appreciation bonds.
+(1) Unaudited.